- Teaching Resources

 The primary goal of English 110 is to help students develop the research skills and rhetorical conventions they need to write well in all of their courses.
 Unlike the rest of the English Department’s offerings, English 110 does not focus primarily on literary study, because it aims to prepare first year students for every major they choose.
 With that goal in mind, each section of English 110 has a topic that reaches across several disciplines—“Cultural Identity,” for example, “Higher Education,” or “Memory”—and raises questions that spark real debate among contemporary scholars.

 The enrollment in ENG 110 is limited to twenty students to ensure that each section works like a seminar.
 Modeling the practices that scholars use to share ideas across and beyond the college, English 110 teaches first year students how to engage meaningfully in an intellectual community as they work with digital texts and environments; workshop pieces of writing; revise their work with feedback from their instructors and each other; and use the library’s resources.
 Each section of English 110 emphasizes ten learning goals and a series of guidelines.

-Most sections of English 110 are linked with a General Education course through the First Year Initiative (FYI).
-In FYI Communities, students travel through the curriculum together, building interdisciplinary conversations that sustain them throughout their college careers.
+Most sections of English 110 are linked with a General Education course through the First Year Initiative (FYE).
+In FYE Communities, students travel through the curriculum together, building interdisciplinary conversations that sustain them throughout their college careers.
 They’re also supported by FYE’s team of peer mentors, who are trained to help students navigate the demands of their first year at QC.